-When i took my beautiful baby Anna back home, i never realized that she would get upset whenever i tried to feed her.
-I used formula milk with her, but she just wouldn't accept it from me.
-Her daddy could feed her, and even her big sister could feed her, but whenever i tried to give her the bottle, she cried endless tears.
+When I took my beautiful baby Anna back home, I never realized that she would get upset whenever I tried to feed her.
+I used formula milk with her, but she wouldn't accept it from me.
+Her daddy could feed her, and even her big sister could feed her, but whenever I tried to give her the bottle, she cried endless tears.

 Now my milk supply has reduced and am mostly bottle feeding, she prob has about 6 to 8 bottles and gets about 8fl oz of breast milk now.
 Can I still go back breastfeeding without giving any bottles and what is the best way of going about it??

-My son was born 3 weeks early and breastfed with no problems until my milk came in on day 3.
+My son was born three weeks early and breastfed with no problems until my milk came in on day 3.

-He failed to regain his birth weight as he didn't actually get much of the milk and whatever he did get came back up as he had reflux.
+He failed to regain his birth weight as he didn't get much of the milk and whatever he did, came back up as he had reflux.
 I think looking back that laying flat to feed made the reflux worse.

 After a week the midwife suggested that I express the milk and feed him in a bottle.

 He took to the bottle straight away as he was fed in an upright position and soon started gaining weight.
 We began 12 weeks of exclusively pumping and the feeding in a bottle, which was exhausting. from weeks 10 to 12 he had grown increasingly fussy on the bottle and had taken to screaming whenever we fed him.